Guard has three distinct phases: engagement, maintenance, and recovery. Know the right strategy for each.

 - Maintenance, where you are “in” guard as it’s normally thought of

-- Recovery, where you are preventing your guard from being passed.
+- Retention, where you are preventing your guard from being passed.

 #1: The engagement phase